Visiting Capitol Reef National Park in the Winter

 Keep in mind the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

-When hiking at Capitol Reef in the winter it is especially important that you take the proper gear and plenty of water.
+When hiking at Capitol Reef in the winter it is especially important that you take the proper gear, plenty of water and healthy snacks.

 During the winter you may need hiking traction devices for icy trails.
 Check with the visitor center for trail conditions before you head out!